apokryphus/advanced-combat-system/README.md

 - Allow the player to only use these special movesets when certain weapons/items are equipped.

 Addtionally, the mod:
-- Comes with a whole host of different special abilities, either enabled/disabled through the mod menu, or tied to specific movesets/weapons.
+- Comes with a whole host of different special abilities and combo systems, either enabled/disabled through the mod menu, or tied to specific movesets/weapons.
 - Interfaces with other potential weapon dlcs that you may have installed, and applies the animations to them when they are equipped.
 - Adds additional NPC weapons into the game as enemy loot, in which you may equip to gain access to the movesets.
 - Adds custom enemies into the game world.